The Ultimate Low-FODMAP Guide to Flavor without Onion and Garlic

-But here's the key: Use garlic oil at the very end of the cooking process, or as a finishing oil at the table.
+Use garlic oil at the very end of the cooking process, or as a finishing oil at the table.
 If you use it to sautee or roast, the high heat can damage the oil, diminishing the flavor.
 But drizzle it on that spaghetti bolognese right before you dig in, and you've got an instant garlic infusion!

-Ginger: Clearly not the same thing, but since it measures about the same and is often used together with garlic (think Asian and Indian dishes), it can give a lot of recipes that sharp, aromatic boost.
+Clearly it's not the same thing, but since it measures about the same and is often used together with garlic (think Asian and Indian dishes), it can give a lot of recipes that sharp, aromatic boost.